exercism/java/exercises/concept/football-match-reports/.docs/instructions.md

 # Instructions

-You are developing a system to help the staff of a football/soccer club's web site report on matches.
+You are developing a system to help the staff of a football/soccer club's website report on matches.
-Data is received from a variety of sources and piped into a single stream after being cleaned up.
+Data is received from various sources and piped into a single stream after being cleaned up.

 ## 1. Output descriptions of the players based on their shirt number